 BLOCK 6: IMC 0309 and MD 8.3, Part I, list appropriate power reactor operational event response options (IIT, AIT, SI) as a function of CCDP (or ICCDP).
 This determination considers the uncertainty of influential assumptions and their effect on risk significance.

-BLOCK 7: SIs, AITs, and IITs are performed to promptly disseminate the facts, conditions, circumstances, and causes of significant events and to identify appropriate followup actions.
+BLOCK 7: SIs, AITs, and IITs are performed to promptly disseminate the facts, conditions, circumstances, and causes of significant events and to identify appropriate follow-up actions.
 Licensee performance issues are evaluated during or shortly after the reactive inspection.

 BLOCK 8: Licensee performance issues are screened using IMC 0612, “Issue Screening,” and any resultant findings are evaluated using the significance determination process to assign a significance color (i.e., Green, White, Yellow, Red) to the finding.